 Race.
 White people are more likely to develop Waldenström’s macroglobulinemia than black people.

 Monoclonal gammopathy of undetermined significance (MGUS).
 MGUS is a buildup of monoclonal antibodies produced by abnormal plasma cells.
-MGUS does not generally cause symptoms or significant health problems, although the abnormal antibody can occasionally bind to nerves and cause weakness, tingling, and numbness.
-Approximately 20% of people with MGUS will develop another type of non-Hodgkin lymphoma or multiple myeloma within 20 years.
+MGUS does not generally cause symptoms or many health problems, although the abnormal antibody can occasionally bind to nerves and cause weakness, tingling, and numbness.
+However, about 20% of people with MGUS will develop non-Hodgkin lymphoma or multiple myeloma within 20 years.